dcastillogi/aws-nextjs-deployment/README.md

+# Next.js GitHub Actions CD + AWS CDK Infrastructure

-Are you looking to deploy your Next.js project on AWS with high availability?
+Looking to deploy your Next.js project on AWS with a lightweight, low-cost solution?
 This repository has everything you need:

 - **AWS CDK**: Automates infrastructure deployment, including:
   - High-availability configuration for your Next.js deployment.